RuthBlackman/COM3026_Paxos/README.md

-- README file detailing the service API (4 marks),
+- README file detailing the service API (4 marks)
-- usage instructions and any assumptions that have been made (3 marks),
+- Usage instructions and any assumptions that have been made (3 marks)
-- and safety and liveness properties (3 marks): 10 marks
+- And safety and liveness properties (3 marks): 10 marks

+### Team Members ###
+- Angeliki (Angelique) Baltsoukou - 6634908
+- Ruth Blackman -

 # About Service #
 This service is a simple implementation of an inventory management system using the Paxos algorithm.